Our Neighborhood Guide to Places to Stay on Grand Cayman Island

 Best Places to Stay Near Seven Mile Beach

-The majority of people who come to Grand Cayman will stay either on Seven Mile Beach or in the nearby downtown areas of Georgetown.
+The majority of people who come to Grand Cayman will stay on Seven Mile Beach or in the nearby downtown areas of Georgetown.

 Seven Mile Beach

-You can walk to almost everything including beach activities, tours, shopping, and restaurants.
-It’s super easy to find hotels and condo, but if you’re looking for a private vacation villa rental, seek out the residential area of South Sound, is an especially great family-friendly neighborhood to look into.
+You can walk to almost everything, including beach activities, tours, shopping, and restaurants.
+It’s super easy to find hotels and condos, but if you’re looking for a private vacation villa rental, seek out the residential area of South Sound, which is an especially great family-friendly neighborhood to look into

-If you’re staying in a condo or hotel, is best go to Georgetown on the weekends when the cruises are not in port.
-But, longer-term vacation rentals are also widely available and can offer respite from the hustle and bustle.
+If you’re staying in a condo or hotel, it’s best to go to Georgetown on the weekends when the cruises are not in port.
+However, long-term vacation rentals are also widely available and can offer respite from the hustle and bustle.
 South Sound is an especially great family-friendly neighborhood to look into.

 If you’re looking for endless hours of diving and snorkeling, the best neighborhoods are those on the West Bay or jutting out into the North Sound.

-Rum Point & Cayman Kai
+Rum Point and Cayman Kai

 West Bay is located in the opposite direction, about a 15-minute drive from Georgetown on the northwest tip of Grand Cayman.
-This residential area with lots of vacation rentals has a delightfully rustic, off-the-beaten-path vibe, is a more affordable alternative to Rumpoint and Cayman Kai, and boasts numerous nature-lovers tourist attractions.
+This residential area with lots of vacation rentals has a delightfully rustic, off-the-beaten-path vibe.
+It’s also a more affordable alternative to Rum Point and Cayman Kai, and boasts numerous nature-lovers tourist attractions.

 Best Neighborhoods for Smalltown Caribbean Vibes

 Bodden Town is on the south side of Grand Cayman and is an ideal spot for those who want to avoid Georgetown and Seven Mile Beach.
 The area is especially known for its homes and villas perched on scenic coastal roads.
 Below are rustic beaches characterized by bluffs and rocky shores, driftwood, and turtle grass—especially loved by pet owners and beachcombers.

 Do you still need help choosing from the places to stay on Grand Cayman?
-Send us a note and will get you sailing in the right direction!
+Send us a note and we will get you sailing in the right direction!